+B. 653.4.2 ERECTION

-653.4.2 Erection - Add the following paragraph:
+Add the following paragraph:

 Mount the panel for the full length of the post from the sign to within 6 inches above the edge of the roadway.
 Mount panel only on post specified in the plans or special provisions.
 Secure the panel to the post with a minimum of 3 5/16-inch bolts and a lock washer and flat washer between post and nut, or tamper-resistant and rust-resistant screws.
 Use bolts, washers and nuts meeting the requirements of section 651.2.2.
-Provide the sheeting in the color that matches the background color of the sign except that the color for the "Yield" and "Do No Enter" signs shall be red.
+Provide the sheeting in the color that matches the background color of the sign except that the color for the "Yield" and "Do Not Enter" signs shall be red.
 Install panels to both posts, if there are two posts supporting the sign.

+C. 653.5 MEASUREMENT

-653.5 Measurement is replaced with the following:
+Replace with the following: